Knowledge Base How to design an international ecommerce checkout

 For a more in-depth look at collecting Irish addresses, check out our article dedicated to the topic.

-Because of this, we don’t recommended that a checkout only provides an “Enter your Eircode” search box for completing an address form - this will discourage people who don’t know their Eircode from completing your form.
+Although Eircode uptake is increasing year on year in Ireland, we don’t recommended that a checkout only provides an “Enter your Eircode” search box for completing an address form - this will discourage people who don’t know their Eircode from completing your form.

 With regards to online payments, preferences in Ireland are similar to the UK, with a preference for digital wallet payments just barely winning out over debit/credit cards.

 Additionally, UK merchants selling to Ireland should take note of delivery preferences across the Irish sea.
 Our Eircode study found that 22% of Irish ecommerce customers choose to use a virtual address when ordering from the UK.

 Virtual addresses are provided by third party companies that allow consumers to send deliveries to a PO Box, which can then be sent on to another address on their behalf.
 These virtual addresses are usually used by Irish consumers shopping in the UK out of necessity, as the retailer doesn’t deliver directly to Ireland, or to save on delivery costs.